Faisalabad: Recreation

-Social clubs

-The Chenab Club, founded in 1910 is the oldest social club in Faisalabad.
-It was founded by the British armed forces serving in the area, during the British rule.
-Today it is a prestigious club offering sports, recreation, dining and cultural activities.

 Public parks

 The Parks and Horticulture Authority (PHA) is responsible for running and managing all public parks within the district of Faisalabad.

 Jinnah Gardens is the oldest and most established public park in the city.
 It serves as the city's central park, and a cultural hub.
 It is commonly known as "Company Bagh".
 A monument of Sir James Broadwood Lyall is situated at the eastern corner of the park.

 Dhobi Ghat Park is a historic park, in the oldest part of the city.
 It is located on Kotwali Road, just next to the Government College University, Faisalabad.
 The park has a long history of rallies and protests.
 The park was chosen as a venue of choice by Muhammad Ali Jinnah, Liaqat Ali Khan, Huseyn Shaheed Suhrawardy, Zulfiqar Ali Bhutto, Benazir Bhutto, Nawaz Sharif, Shebaz Sharif, Maryam Nawaz and Imran Khan.

 Gatwala Park is located in the outskirts of the city, on the north-eastern side.
 It serves as a family park with amusements such as a zoo and a lake.
 The Gatwala Wildlife Park is a botanical natural reserve located next to the Gatwala Park.
 It that was renovated by the city district government.

 Pahari Grounds is located in Peoples Colony #2.
 It is a residential area popular locations such as Babar Chowk, Fawara Chowk and the old gates.
 A Pakistan Air Force retired F-86 Sabre is on display on a hilltop within this park.
 It is a local attraction.
 D-Ground Park is located in the Peoples Colony #1 area, within the D-Ground shopping area.
 Several models of Pakistani monuments are on display in this park, all year round.